tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2022/05/10
+- Version 1.5.12
+- Improvements to the speed measurement algorithm, resulting in smoother display curve

 2022/05/05
 - Version 1.5.11
 - bug fixes for automated speed matching function of PurpleHat